radiovisual/x/readme.md

 Type: `string|number|object|function`

-The object you want to print, or the function you want to run.
+The object(s) you want to print, or the function(s) you want to run.

 ## License